Clubs and Groups

 Business in China Association is a student organization committed to connecting Hopkins students who share an interest in expanding their understanding and involvement in business and political relations between the East and West.

 GCC-JHU is the official Global China Connection chapter at Johns Hopkins University.
 Global China Connection is a leading organization for promoting cooperation between premier students in China and the international community.
 A nonprofit student-run network of over 50 university chapters worldwide, the GCC platform creates unprecedented opportunities to build long-term relationships that will change the world.

-The Johns Hopkins chapter of Amnesty International is a political action organization that campaigns to fight human rights abuses everywhere from the local to the international scale.
+The Johns Hopkins chapter of Amnesty International is a political action organization that campaigns to fight human rights abuses everywhere, locally and internationally.
 Amnesty is concerned with a wide range of human rights issues, including the death penalty, child soldiers, violence against women, torture, genocide, political prisoners, prisoner abuse, the arms trade, and business violations of human rights.
-The specific campaigns we work on are chosen by group members each year.
+Specific campaigns to be worked on are chosen by group members each year.

 JHU UNICEF spreads awareness on campus and in the Baltimore community about UNICEF’s work and organizes speaker events and fundraisers to serve the organization’s cause.

 Liberty in North Korea (LiNK) JHU